 If the dotted upward arrows are removed from Figure 1 then the classical waterfall model would be represented without any iteration.
 The classical waterfall model is often criticized by software engineers because it cannot accomodate changes in the process and the requirements analysis is frozen at some point in the development pocess.
 Boehm (1986) proposed a process model that is more comprehensive and more realistic about changes in the software development process.
 Boehm's spiral model is presented in Figure 2.

 Assume that a software project started with the following initial description of requirements: Develop a software system for computing volume of two types of storage units: box-storage and cylinder-storage.
+The storage units are built according to user specified dimensions for storing liquid.
 Users should be able to enter input interactively using a Graphical User Interface (GUI).

 After studying requirements, software engineers would discover that the system has to be web-based and it should be available 24/7.
 Users should be able to access the software without any login ID.
 It should be easy to maintain by an administrator.
 The software engineers then would prepare a software requirements specification (SRS) document.
 A modern requirements analysis is typically use case driven (Leffingwell & Widrig 2003).
 A use case diagram is drawn with UML notations.
 A use case diagram for the storage volume problem is given in Figure 3.